hyperledger/identus-docs/documentation/docs/quick-start.md

 To issue and verify VCs to and from DIDs, we need a [Verifiable Data Registry (VDR)](documentation/docs/concepts/glossary.md/#verifiable-data-registry) that is globally resolvable and always on.
 In PRISM's case, it is `prism-node`, anchoring key information required for issuance and verification on the Cardano blockchain.

 ### Supported Standards
-Being part of a decentralized ecosystem with many different technology implementations requires standardization in order to ensure interoperability between different solutions.
+Being part of a decentralized ecosystem with varying technology implementations requires standardization to ensure interoperability between different solutions.
 The standards currently supported by PRISM are:

 1. [W3C Decentralized Identifiers (DIDs) v1.0](https://www.w3.org/TR/did-core/)
     1. [DID:Peer](https://identity.foundation/peer-did-method-spec/)